veeru1011/iOSExercise/README.md

 **What am I building?**

-The final result of this task is to have an View for displaying Album List after getting in a from Api for a random user and after navigating display list of Photos for perticular Album, After tapping on Photo open a detail page for Photo which displaying Photo with title.
+The final result of this task is to have a View for displaying Album List after getting in a from Api for a random user and after navigating display list of Photos for particular Album, After tapping on Photo open a detail page for Photo which displaying Photo with title.

 **In this project:**